-If the student or faculty member believes that a legitimate dispute or difference of opinion exists regarding a class-room issue other than grading, the following procedures are established for use by either party.

-Note: Student grade appeals are handled under a different policy that can be found elsewhere within this handbook.
+If either the student or the faculty member believes that a legitimate dispute or difference of opinion exists regarding a classroom issue other than grading, the following procedures are established for use by either party.
+Student grade appeals are handled under a different policy that can be found elsewhere within the University Catalog.

-- If students or faculty members disagree with the other's actions, comments, conduct, or decision (other than a final course grade\), students or faculty members should first address their concern directly with the other party.
+If a student or faculty member disagrees with the other's actions, comments, conduct, or decision (other than a final course grade), the student or faculty member should first address their concern directly with the other party.
 Both parties are encouraged to discuss any classroom-related or academic disputes with each other in person, by phone, or by email.
-All parties are expected to treat each other with respect. - If, after discussion, students or faculty members still disagree and the issue remains unresolved, they may confer with the student's academic advisor.
+All parties are expected to treat each other with respect.

+If, after discussion, the student or the faculty member still disagrees and the issue remains unresolved, they may confer with the student's academic advisor.
 The academic advisor will take reasonable steps to assist in the resolution of the matter.

-• If, after consultation with academic advisor, the student or faculty member believes the issue or dispute has not been resolved satisfactorily, the student or faculty member may submit a written and signed statement to the designated provost or dean.
+If, after consultation with the academic advisor, the student or faculty member believes the issue or dispute has not been resolved satisfactorily, the student or faculty member may submit a written and signed statement to the Provost or appropriate Dean.
 The statement should present a brief description of the specific problem and the desired outcome.
-The provost/dean will attempt to arrange a satisfactory resolution.
+The Provost/Dean will attempt to arrange a satisfactory resolution.